Design and Scheduling of an AI-based Queueing System: Lower bound on queueing cost

-In Lemma~\ref{lemma: joint weak convergence} to come, we show there exist Brownian motions $(\TtU_0, \TtV_0)$ such that $(\TtU_0^n, \TfV_0^n) \Rightarrow (\TtU_0, \TfV_0)$ in $(D^{2}, WJ_1)$.
-Building off of our diffusion limit, we can strengthen the convergence to the \emph{uniform} topology using standard tools (e.g., see Lemma~\ref{lemma: Skorohod representation} and Lemma~\ref{lemma: equivalent to uniform convergence}), and conduct a \emph{sample path analysis} where we construct \emph{copies} of $(\TtU_0^n, \TtV_0^n)$ and $(\TtU_0, \TtV_0)$ that are identical in distribution with their original counterparts and converge almost surely under a common probability space.
-With a slight abuse of notations, we use the same notation for the newly construced processes.
+\paragraph{Sample path analysis} Building off of our diffusion limit in Lemma~\ref{lemma: joint weak convergence}, we can strengthen the convergence to the \emph{uniform} topology using standard tools (e.g., see Lemma~\ref{lemma: Skorohod representation} and Lemma~\ref{lemma: equivalent to uniform convergence}), and conduct a \emph{sample path analysis} where we construct \emph{copies} of $(\TtU_0^n, \VTfZ^n, \VTfR^n, \TtV_0^n)$ and $(\TtU_0, \VTfZ, \VTfR, \TtV_0)$ that are identical in distribution to their original counterparts and converge almost surely under a common probability space.
+With a slight abuse of notations, we use the same notation for the newly constructed processes.